Syedaaneesa/Auto-Rehab/README.md

 ## 🎨 Design Process & Efforts

-1. **Theme Customization** – Tailored a base WordPress theme to meet branding and layout requirements.
+Theme Customization – Customized a base WordPress theme to align with brand identity and layout needs.

-2. **UI/UX Design** – Focused on user-friendly structure, typography, and a color palette reflecting automotive excellence.
+UI/UX Design – Designed a user-focused interface with refined typography and an automotive-inspired color palette.

-3. **Page Building** – Built each section manually with Elementor and custom CSS for unique visual appeal.
+Page Development – Manually built each section using Elementor and custom CSS to achieve a distinctive visual style.

-4. **Image Optimization** – Compressed and resized all images for better performance without losing quality.
+Image Optimization – Optimized and compressed images to improve performance while maintaining visual quality.

-5. **SEO & Speed Optimization** – Configured Yoast SEO and caching tools for faster loading times and improved search visibility.
+SEO & Performance Optimization – Implemented Yoast SEO and caching solutions to enhance loading speed and search engine visibility.

-6. **Testing & Responsiveness** – Conducted thorough testing on multiple browsers and devices.
+Testing & Responsiveness – Performed extensive cross-browser and multi-device testing to ensure full responsiveness.

 ---